republik/plattform/src/components/Tabs/docs.md

 - `type`: ('scroll' | 'fixed' | 'dropdown', defaults to 'scroll'), determines the layout of the tabs.
 - `items`: ([{value: string, text: string, element?: ReactNode }]), tab items that should be rendered. the element prop allows rendering of a react element instead of just text.
-- `showTabBorder`: (boolean, true), set to false to remove borderBottom of TabItems.
+- `tabBorder`: (boolean, true), set to false to remove borderBottom of TabItems.
 - `activeValue`: (string), value of the active tab.
 - `onChange`: (fn), function that is called on tab clicks.
 - `dropDownlabel`: (string), required if type: dropdown.